CoinCulture/evm-tools/analysis/guide.md

 ```

 The table tells us how many arguments each opcode pops off the stack and pushes back onto the stack,
 as well as how much gas is consumed.
-In addition
 Most opcodes take some number of arguments off the stack, and push one or no results back onto the stack.
 Some, like GAS and PC, take no arguments off the stack, and push the remaining gas and program counter,
 respectively, onto the stack.